Posenega/Zoey/README.md

 ````

 > **Note**
-> Make sure to have expo sdk version 46 otherwise you might run into some issues.
+> Make sure to have Expo sdk version 46 otherwise you might run into some issues.

 ## You may also like...